 Alternative Investment Funds typically engage service providers including accountants, auditors, administrators and custodians.
-One or more prime brokers may be engaged as well, and the fund's manager will typically engage legal counsel with respect to the formation and offering of the Alternative Investment Fund.
+One or more prime brokers may be engaged as well, and the adviser will typically engage legal counsel with respect to the formation and offering of the Alternative Investment Fund.